 Science is practiced by people, and people never work in isolation.
 Scientists train their students, who grow up to be scientists in their own right and train students to follow in their own footsteps.
 Along the way, scientific dynasties emerge, working together to establish new ways of thinking and applying their ideas to new problems.
 This sociological fact of science gets lost in most journalism, which typically focuses on single pieces of new research.

-Here, Yong talks to TON guest contributor Carl Zimmer about the challenge of the task.
+Here, Yong talks to Carl Zimmer about the challenge of the task.
 (This interview has been edited for length and clarity.)

 I pitched it to Helen Pearson at Nature without really any idea about which dynasty I would look at or who this person would be.
 It would just be about a chain of scientists.
 I would definitely recommend not pitching a story for which you have no story idea.

 But this one seemed to work.
 Helen had had the same idea herself, and so we had converged on the same concept.
 Then it became a matter of finding someone to write about.
 She came up with the idea of writing about Paul Nurse, because he was very influential.
 He basically kick-started the use of Saccharomyces pombe [fission yeast] as a model organism.
 And I thought maybe doing the people who worked on telomeres.
 They’re quite a rich dynasty and have a couple Nobel Prizes.
 But both of those families have been written about a lot.

 I wanted someone who had a big influence in science, who had an important dynasty, who had interesting stories, but was still alive so I could still interview them, but who hadn’t been written about loads and loads of times before.
 So that was relatively difficult.

 I went to Science Online in 2012 and I was chatting with a few people about this, and Nancy Baron, who runs COMPASS, said, “Hey, you could write something about Bob Paine.”
 I had never heard of him.